InitialXW/aws-health-integration/README.md

 cdk deploy HealthOrgStack
 ```
 ## Testing out
-### Go to EventBridge console in your chosen admin account, ensure you are in the right region, go to'Event buses' and firing off the below test event that mimic a real Health event.
+### Go to EventBridge console in your chosen admin account, ensure you are in the right region, go to'Event buses' and fire off the below test event that mimic a real Health event.
 You should receive Slack messages for notification and approval request emails.
+Then start chatting with your assistant about the test events.
 Test event 1 (a lifecycle event)
 ```json
 {